evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-dev.rst

       File "test.py", line 7, in <module>
         test()

-The fix is to call the :func:`ensure_future` function or the :meth:`BaseEventLoop.create_task` method with the coroutine object.
+The fix is to call the :func:`async` function or the :meth:`BaseEventLoop.create_task` method with the coroutine object.

 .. seealso::